bdadam/bdadam.com/content/blog/optimistic-page-loading-with-instantclick-io.md

 ---
-layout:         post.hbs
 date: 2014-10-08 2:00
 title: Loading web pages really fast - optimistic page loading with Instantclick.io
 description: How to turn traditional websites into single page apps with Instantclick.io
-abstract:       There is a very clever trick, which can turn any web page into a single page app.
-Without requiring you to do any significant work.
-                Fortunately there is also a very handy tool, which makes use of this trick and does a great job.

 tags:
   - javascript
   - single page app
   - click
   - perfmatters

+abstract:
+  There is a very clever trick, which can turn any web page into a single page app.
+Without requiring you to do any significant work.
+  Fortunately there is also a very handy tool, which makes use of this trick and does a great job.

+deprecation:
+  Optimistic (pre-) loading is still an important technique to improve web performance.
+  This approach is built in into most modern web frameworks, such as Nuxt.js, Next.js, Sapper/Svelte and many more.
+  This website does not use Instantlick anymore because the underlying web framework supports it out of the box.
 ---

 As web developers we usually want to anything to load pages faster for the user.
 What about if started loading a page, before the user clicks a link?